Varaždin

 Varaždin (/hr/ or /sh/; Varasd, also known by alternative names) is a city in Northern Croatia, 81 km north-east of Zagreb.
 The total population is 46,946, with 38,839 in the city settlement itself (2011).

 The city is best known for its baroque buildings, music, textile, food and IT industry.

 Name

 In Hungarian the town is known as Varasd, in Latin as Varasdinum and in German as Warasdin.
-The name Varaždin traces its origin to varoš, a Hungarian loanword from város, meaning city.
+The Hungarian Varasd is composed of város meaning city and the diminutive suffix -d.

 Population

 The total population of the city is 46,946 and it includes the following settlements: